BlackDragonF/PythonScrapingLearning/README.md

 * 2017-03-19 finished chapter 5 which introduces the storage of data, basic usage of mysql.

 * 2017-03-20 finished chapter 6 which introduces the process of document.

+* 2017-03-23 finished chapter 7 which introduces the way to normalize data.